-Christian Pumpkin Carving for Halloween
+Christian-Themed Pumpkin Carving

 Halloween is a holiday often taken over by the scary and ghoulish, but that should not deter Christian families from carving pumpkins.
-Pumpkin carving is a fun project for all ages, and can actually be used to promote your family's values and Christian ministry.
+Pumpkin carving is a fun project for all ages, and it can actually be used to promote your family's values and Christian ministry.
 This year, consider carving a pumpkin that will spread God's Word to those who see it.

 This project is also great for church youth groups or Sunday school classes to decorate the church for Halloween.

 I have made some Christian-themed templates that you can use as stencils.
 At the end of the article, I've mentioned some other great sites offering free stencils.

 If these templates are too small or too big for the pumpkin you have, it's easy to adjust the size when you print them.

 On an Apple computer, using Preview, Mac OS's default image-viewing program:

 - Right-click on the image and select Save Image As.

 - Open the image in your Downloads folder or in the downloads section of your web browser.

 - Select File and Print.
 If you don't see the option to change the scale, select Show Details.